 The purpose of the Master Plan is to learn about Fremont’s growing population and what they would like to see offered by Parks and Recreation Services.
 The goal of the Master Plan is to provide clear guidance on how to meet the demands for future recreational, programming, environmental, and maintenance needs, as well as to establish priorities for facility improvements, future park development, and land acquisitions.

 Fremont’s Recreation Division offers activities for all ages and interests including:

 classes such as academic, art, music, dance, yoga, cooking, and dog training

-sports activities such as baseball, soccer, tennis, golf, basketball, and cricket
+sports leagues and activities for children and adults, baseball, soccer, tennis, golf, basketball, and cricket

 activities such as the Kids and Kites Festival and Concerts in the Park